Yuri Tarnopolsky

 Weinberg earned a total of $1.1 million.

-Judith B. Cameron, Daily Hampshire Gazette, April 2, 2002
+( Judith B. Cameron, Daily Hampshire Gazette, April 2, 2002 )

 My intent here, as everywhere in the Essays, is not to judge any system, but to illuminate, often to my own amazement, the process of its evolution.
 Whatever exists, came from somewhere and will turn into something else.
 We can understand the origin and the fate of things by focusing on change, as well as on the stable patterns (I call them "drawers" in Essay 32.
 The Split).
 The change is on the surface of things and the patterns are in our mind.
 We would never notice one without the other.

 The Western civilization, as some might believe, can be global someday.
 I believe so, too, because it is a civilization of man-made Things, and the Things have no borders, culture, and historical memory, not yet.
 The essence of the process is the unstoppable development of the intermediaries in its organs and tissues.
+But the West may look quite different “someday” and almost beyond recognition.

 The process of the interface differentiation is by no means new.
 It is a pattern as old as the merchant trade squeezed in between the manufacturer and the consumer.
 It is even older: as old as the alpha male who regulates relations between the members of his pack.
-Whatever we may think about the current course of events, to criticize it means to criticize our own human nature, together with the animal nature that gave birth to it, and even with the design of the Solar System that gave birth to life on Earth.
+Whatever we may think about the current course of events, to criticize it means to criticize our own human nature, together with the animal nature that gave birth to it, and even with the lucky design of the Solar System that gave birth to life on Earth.

 It does not mean that such criticism as ridiculous.
 To act in a senseless way, without any practical goal, and to go against the tide means to have a soul.
-Besides, the criticism adds to the soup of ideas from which the large-scale solutions and mass attitudes are drawn.

 But why not to judge?
 Because there is no justice.
 Instead, watching the development of the criminal system, we can see the evolution of the discovery of the truth.
 The idea of approximating the truth displaces the idea of justice.
 The new scientific and technological methods can do it better and better, pushing out moral categories.
 Of course, the industry—and therefore business—of truth (scientists, specialists, journalists, consultants, and experts) will further swell the mesoderm, unless some new factors step in.
 The substitution of facts and observable regularities of a scientific character for moral and ethical categories could be one of the most radical components of the current transformation of the Western civilization.
 I watch this process with historical fatalism: I will not see the advanced stage of the transformation, and the young people would not see anything different.